-Does this sound familiar: Your team is creating amazing content.
+Does this sound familiar?
+Your team is creating amazing content.
 Your distribution strategy is solid.
 Your CMS, however, is not.
-Instead of millions of readers voraciously consuming your content across countries, languages, and channels, your only readership is your IT department—reviewing your minor change request, from that still (inexplicably) open JIRA ticket.
-To you, CMS actually stands for Content Mismanagement System and your site languishes as others regularly distribute fresh content.
+Instead of millions of readers voraciously consuming your content across countries, languages and channels, your only readership is your IT department reviewing your minor change request from that still (inexplicably) open Jira ticket.
+In your world, CMS stands for Content Mismanagement System, and your site languishes as others regularly distribute fresh content.

-While you may have conquered your fear of spiders, clowns, and speaking in public, the mere thought of re-platforming brings on a bout of cold sweats.
-Your fear is justified; historically, launching or re-releasing a world-class site has been a 12 month plus project, costing millions of dollars and requiring armies of consultants.
+While you may have conquered your fear of spiders, clowns and public speaking, the mere thought of replatforming brings on a bout of cold sweats.
+Your fear is justified; historically, launching or re-releasing a world-class site has been a 12-month-plus project, costing millions of dollars and requiring armies of consultants.

 In comparison, those spiders don’t seem so bad.

 Replatforming Does Not Have to Take 6-12 Months

 So why don’t more companies leave their existing CMS?
 The answer is vendors like Adobe Experience Manager have made the process unnecessarily difficult.
 As a result, people are (rightfully) afraid it will take forever, they don’t realize modern alternatives can turn a nine-month marathon into an eight-week sprint, and they believe the pain of change is worse than the impact of inaction.

 Adobe has trained us to believe that a replatform should take longer than a season of Major League Baseball.
 Last year’s baseball season began on April 2, 2017, and ended Oct.
 1, 2017—a total of 183 days from start to finish.
 As a long-suffering Mets fan, I can attest these seasons seem interminable, yet launching a website on AEM (and its equally antiquated competitors) takes even longer!
 And still this is deemed an acceptable time frame?